 If you’re wondering whether it’s better to conduct multivariate testing or A/B testing, there’s no specific answer I can provide.
-Both tests should be included within your web design arsenal.
+Both tests should be included in your web design arsenal.
 Although they are slightly different in their complexities, both help to maximize the efficacy of your design.

 Tools for Multivariate Testing